ngxs/store/docs/concepts/select.md

 ### Memoized Selectors
 Oftentimes you will use the same selectors in several different places or have complex selectors you want to keep separate from your component.
-NGXS has a `Selector` decorator that will help us with that.
+NGXS has a `@Selector` decorator that will help us with that.
 This decorator will memoize the function for performance as well as automatically slice the state portion you are dealing with.